czka/covid_toll_tool/README.md

 (black solid line) it allows to assess the actual contribution of COVID-19 to country's total mortality in a given period.
-This metric should be taken with a grain of salt however, as deaths are commonly attributed to COVID-19 according to COVID-19 test results alone, while the count of positive COVID-19 test results is an artifact of the total number of tests conducted, which fluctuates in time a lot: [The more tests, the more test results]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases%2C+tests%2C+positive+and+reproduction+rate&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL), [the more test results, the more positive test results (aka "cases")]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases%2C+tests%2C+positive+and+reproduction+rate&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL), [the more positive test results ("cases"), the more deaths attributed to covid]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases+and+deaths&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL).
+This metric should be taken with a grain of salt however, as deaths are commonly attributed to COVID-19 according to COVID-19 test results alone, while the count of positive COVID-19 test results is an artifact of the total number of tests conducted, which fluctuates in time a lot: [The more tests - the more test results]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases%2C+tests%2C+positive+and+reproduction+rate&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL), [the more test results - the more positive test results (aka "cases")]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases%2C+tests%2C+positive+and+reproduction+rate&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL), [the more positive test results ("cases") - the more deaths attributed to covid]( https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&uniformYAxis=0&pickerSort=asc&pickerMetric=location&Metric=Cases+and+deaths&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=~POL).

 - Percent of people vaccinated in country's populace - partially, fully and booster doses.